mediafly/extensions-documentation/interactives.md

 #### Get the current sync status ####
 *mflyCommands.js:* mflyCommands.getSyncStatus() <br>
 *URL:* mfly://data/getSyncStatus<br>
+*event:* document.mflySyncStatus<br>
-*Description:* Interactives can request the current sync status from the app.
-This is useful for interactives if they wish to wait until sync is completed before showing certain parts of the UI.<br>
+*Description:* Interactives can get the current sync status from the app.
+This information can be retrieved by calling the URL or listening to the event published by the app.
+Interactives can leverage information about content being snced and wait to load certain parts of the UI.
+Interactives can also display progress indicators and spinners based on the syncStatus.  <br>

 	Example:
 		GET mfly://data/getSyncStatus